KEYPAD INTERFACING 8051 MICROCONTROLLER with code

 if(col1==0){writecmd(0x01); led = 1; writedata(‘1’); delay(5000000); led = 0;}

-In the start, LCD will display “WELCOME” and then display “Enter No.”.
-In above screenshot, I pressed 2.
-It is then written on LCD.
-When button is pressed, Led will get on and then then off after some delay.
-The number will appear on the screen as long as other number is not pressed.
-This display arrangement can be changed by arranging the code in different way.
+At the start, the LCD will display “WELCOME” and then display “Enter No.”.
+In the above screenshot, when we press 2, the LCD displays this number.
+So, when we press the button, the LED will turn on and then off after some delay.
+The number will remain on the screen as long as we don’t press another number.
+This display arrangement can be changed by arranging the code in different ways.

 #include<reg51.h>